Lars Nootbaar Player Props: Cardinals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Mariners have a 3.63 team ERA that ranks ninth across all league pitching staffs.

-- The Mariners have the ninth-ranked team ERA across all MLB pitching staffs (3.62).
+- The Mariners give up the second-fewest home runs in baseball (14 total, 0.7 per game).

-- The Mariners surrender the second-fewest home runs in baseball (13 total, 0.7 per game).
+- Flexen (0-3) gets the starting nod for the Mariners in his fourth start of the season.
+He has a 7.79 ERA in 17 1/3 innings pitched, with 11 strikeouts.

-- Castillo gets the start for the Mariners, his fifth of the season.
-He is 2-0 with a .73 ERA and 26 strikeouts through 24 2/3 innings pitched.
+- The right-hander last pitched on Tuesday against the Milwaukee Brewers, when he tossed six innings, allowing four earned runs while giving up six hits.

-- His last appearance came on Sunday against the Colorado Rockies, when the righty threw seven scoreless innings while giving up two hits.
+- The 28-year-old has amassed an ERA of 7.79, with 5.7 strikeouts per nine innings, in four games this season.
+Opponents have a .306 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.